BroboticsForever/capstone/README.md

     $ git push

-NEVER do this on the 'release' or 'master' branches.
-It will probably complain that there is not a remote branch to push to, but git should spit out the command you should type to fix the problem.
-If not:
+NEVER do this on the 'master' branch.
+It will probably complain that there is not a remote branch to push to, but git should spit out the command you should execute to fix the problem.
+If not this is the command:

     $ git push --set-upstream origin <yourBranchName>

-NEVER Type 'release' or 'master' for `<yourBranchName>`!
-Also, never type this command at all from the 'release' or 'master' branches, this will do very bad things.
+NEVER Type 'master' for `<yourBranchName>`!
+Also, never type this command at all from 'master' branch, this could do very bad things.

 Once you have made all of your changes and wish to push your changes to the 'release' branch, you will need to issue a Pull Request.
 Click [here](https://github.com/broboticsforever/website) to go to GitHub and then click on the little green button on the left side next to your branch name (should be on master).
 You will then have to select 'release' as the base (left) and '<yourBranchName>' as the compare (right) branch.
 You should then be able to see all of the changes that are within your branch and how they will change the 'release' branch.
 If all looks good, click the green 'Create pull request' button.
 Give the pull request a meaningful title that is short but descriptive of the changes you made.
 If you need to give further detail, explain in the comment box what you did and how to test that it works.
 Also, so that others on your team and check off your pull request, place the following in your comment box: